 Criteria Measurement/Methodology No Build Standard Alignment Option 14 Modified Standard 3 Option 12 1 Option 12 Modified 1 Land Use and Develop ment Opportunities Access to developed and developable parcels Qualitative discussion of accessibility and visibility of areas from interchange Freight access and internal circulation The interchange ramps and interchange intersection would all be elevated and would be the dominant structure in the area.
 Views on and in the vicinity of the interchange could be obstructed by the interchange itself and/or the ramp system, except for the Marine Drive/I-5 northbound ramp that would have the highest elevation in the interchange.
 Freight movement similar to today because alignment on existing Marine Drive Interchange.
 Access to Diversified Marine and Ross Island modified.
 Access to Expo includes the addition of an access point to the local road system near the light rail station Access on the east side of the interchange would be on the new local road system.
 Freeway access would be via Martin Luther King Junior Boulevard.
 Views and visibility similar to Standard Alignment Access to Expo includes the addition of an access point to the local road system near the light rail station Freight movement similar to Standard Alternative Provides full access to Ross Island Sand and Gravel and Diversified Marine from local street system.
 Access on the east side of the interchange would be on the new local road system.
-Freeway access would be via Martin Luther King Junior Boulevard. side of the interchange would of the interchange toward the because the interchange is further be obstructed by the interchange is further than the provides one access to Ross Provides one access to Diver Provides full access to Ross I Access to Expo includes the astation Freight movement similar to S obstruct views from Expo Center to west could be less affected than unther to the south.
-Views on and in the and/or ramp system, except for the elevation in the interchange.
-Island Sand and Gravel from the local street sland Sand and Gravel and Divers addition of an access point to the local streat standard Alternative enterchange would be on the new the vicinity of the interchange could r the Marine Drive/I-5 northbound ocal street system. system. ified Marine from local street system.
+Freeway access would be via Martin Luther King Junior Boulevard. side of the interchange would of the interchange toward the because the interchange is fu be obstructed by the interchar ramp that would have the high Provides one access to Ross Provides one access to Diver Provides full access to Ross I Access to Expo includes the a station obstruct views from Expo Center to west could be less affected than uporther to the south.
+Views on and in the nest elevation in the interchange.
+Island Sand and Gravel from the local street is sland Sand and Gravel and Diversional Sand Alternative interchange would be on the new the vicinity of the interchange could the Marine Drive/I-5 northbound ocal street system.
+System.
+If ited Marine from local street system.